tensorturtle/cycarla/CONTRIBUTING.md

 # Platforms

-CyCARLA targets Ubuntu 20.04 and macOS 12.6 (Monterey).
+CyCARLA targets Ubuntu 20.04 and Windows 10, because CARLA is only supported on these platforms.

 # Development Environment